blindij/talk_eunis19/presentation.md

 ---

-## The Workshops participants has a varied background
+## The Workshops participants have a varied background

 <img src="images/position_pie.png" style="width: 125%;"/>